 This document defines and describes the Core Experiment on Partitioning with the results being presented at the upcoming meeting in Ljubljana in July 2018.
 The experiment aims to investigate the performance of different partitioners under general test conditions to explore the potential of each partitioning method.
 The general CE is divided into several subCEs that study the particular sub technologies such as the boundary handling.
-In total there will be 53 experiments.
+In total there will be 49 experiments for VTM and 49 for BMS configuration.

 Introduction